Bills that Restrict Minor Access to Social Media (HB 1408, SB 199 & Others)

 Status: Failed

 The bill applies to platforms with at least $1 billion in global revenue that use algorithmic content feeds, include “addictive features” like infinite scroll and autoplay, and have significant teen usage.
-These platforms must use “commercially reasonable methods” to determine whether a user is an Indiana resident and under 16 and must obtain verifiable parental consent before allowing adolescents to create accounts.
-The bill also requires ongoing age verification based on usage thresholds and mandates account termination if a minor cannot provide parental consent.
+Covered platforms must use “commercially reasonable methods” to determine whether a user is an Indiana resident and under 16, and must obtain verifiable parental consent before allowing adolescents to create accounts.
+It also requires ongoing age checks based on usage thresholds and mandates account termination if a minor cannot provide parental consent.
+This would force Hoosiers to repeatedly verify their age and location through commercial methods that may rely on transactional data, database checks, or third-party systems, requiring adults to surrender personal information and their anonymity to access lawful free speech online.